Alastaro Circuit

 The Alastaro Circuit is a racing circuit situated in Virttaa village in Loimaa, Finland.
 The track is 4.317 km long.
 There are also "jokamiesluokka" (folkrace) and drag racing tracks in the same area.
+In 2023, the track length is extended from 2.721 to 4.317 km.

-The circuit is named after former municipality of Finland.
+The circuit is named after Alastaro, which was a former municipality of Finland.
 It was merged to town of Loimaa in 2009.